Niakr1s/yWindow/README.md

 - User can create his own dictionaries.
 - User can temporarily turn on/off dictionary via Settings window.
 For example, useful for game-specific user dictionaries.

+## Known bugs

+- yWindow freezes/crashes on exit from Textractor or on delete from Textractor extensions list if dictionaries are stil in processing state (watch ```Processing...``` status in statusbar).
+It is because of wierd threads behaviour in Windows DLLs.
+If you can help me fix it, please, pull request.
+Solution: Don't close app while it's not in Ready state (see ```Ready``` status in statusbar).
+Processing stage don't take so much time.
+If you still got freeze just end Textractor process from Windows Task Manager.

 ## Useful notes

 ### Data